 Parents are invited to apply for instrumental music tuition for their child at the school.
 Auditions normally take place at the beginning of a session and places offered accordingly.
 Currently the school offers tuition in violin and chanter.
-The school has links with a local church recorder group at which children can attend.
 All children receive regular class music lessons.